aussiearef/DependencyInjectionV3/README.md

- This repository includes several .NET projects to demonstrate various dependency injection features in .
+ This repository includes several .NET projects to demonstrate various dependency injection features.
 NET.
-Currently, the minimum version of .NET needed to run these projects is .NET 8.
+Currently, the minimum version of .NET needed to run these projects is .NET 9.